awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/lab1.md

 git commit -m "Initial commit"
 ```

 You are now ready to do the key step in configuring GitLab CI/CD on Spot instances: add the runners.
-Please proceed to [**Lab 2: Configure GitLab runners on Spot instances**](lab2.html).
+Please proceed to [**Configure GitLab runners on Spot instances**](lab2.html).